darnokkeson/TSCleaner/README.md

 Key Functions:
 - Sets ROOT directory to the batch file location
-- Defines paths to embedded Python and watcher script
+- Defines path to watcher script in SCRIPT subfolder
-- Validates that both Python executable and watcher script exist
+- Validates that the watcher script exists
 - Launches ts_watcher.py with proper error handling
-- Displays meaningful error messages in Polish if components are missing
+- Displays meaningful error messages if components are missing

+Note: This batch file is configured for a system with Python installed and available in the PATH, or can be modified to point to a specific Python installation.

 ts_watcher.py

 Main file monitoring and orchestration script.

 Key Functions:
-- get_root_dir(): Calculates the root directory from CLEANER\SCRIPT location
+- get_root_dir(): Calculates the root directory (parent of SCRIPT folder)
 - wait_for_stable_size(): Blocks execution until target file size stabilizes
 - sanitize_name(): Replaces spaces with underscores in filenames
 - main(): Primary event loop that monitors, detects, and queues files for processing